-I deserve the items I buy.
+You believe you deserve the items you buy.

 Yes, you may be awesome and think you deserve it, but should you really be buying it?
 Just because someone else just bought a 100 inch 3D TV (or a mansion, nice car, gadgets, a crazy-expensive wedding, etc.) doesn’t mean that you should as well.